The Instructor-led e-learning experience

 And here at Skillcast we are helping our clients to transform those videos into interactive digital content that can be tracked on your Learning Management System (LMS) all at minimal cost.

 Our short video explains how Instructor-led e-learning with Intelligent Learning elements added can raise your training effectiveness up to another level.

 Not got access to YouTube?
 Watch this video in YouTube

 Trainer video – Ideally these are bit-sized clips of around 2 minutes, but don’t worry, if you just have 30 minutes of video we can crop it into smaller learning points.

 The Intelligent Learning elements we then add include:

-Facilitator – a virtual guide that helps structure the content who is used to introduce the trainer and tell the employee what they should expect/take away before each video clip.
+Facilitator – a virtual guide that helps structure the content, who is used to introduce the videos and tell the employee what they should expect/take away before each clip.
 The guide also poses questions to check the employee's understanding and ability to apply what they have learnt to practical business situations after the video clip.

 Personalisation – each employee goes through a learning experience that is personalised to their needs and preferences.